Wild Bill (2011 film): Plot

-When Steph recognizes the theft she immediately blames Dean for it, who in turn surmises that it was Jimmy.
-Roxy (Liz White) who is one of Terry's prostitutes confides in Bill that Jimmy is working for Terry.
-After a lengthy search for Jimmy, Bill corners and confronts his son and promises him that he will end up in prison just like his father if he continues down the path he is on.
+When Steph recognizes the theft she immediately blames Dean, who in turn surmises that it was Jimmy.
+Roxy who is one of Terry's prostitutes, confides in Bill that Jimmy is working for Terry.
+Bill confronts Jimmy and warns him that he will end up in prison, if he continues down the path he is on.
 Bill returns to Steph's home with the stolen money, who in turn returns to make amends and reconcile with Dean.
-Terry demands that Bill meet him at a local pub; Bill rationalising that in returning the drugs Jimmy had on him he can release Jimmy from Terry's control.
+Terry demands that Bill meet him at a local pub; Bill rationalising that in returning the drugs Jimmy had on him he can relinquish Jimmy from Terry's control.
 Terry has other intentions, including never releasing Jimmy from his obligations as well as killing Bill for his reluctance to leave.
-Bill easily dispatches Terry and his goons, many of whom abandon him in the face of "Wild Bill".
+Bill uses violence against Terry and his goons, in a showdown.

 Returning home with Jimmy, Bill is intercepted by Glen.
-Bill reaffirms his commitment to his honest and law abiding life, though his earlier fight obviously violates his conditions of parole.
+Bill reaffirms his commitment to his honest and law-abiding life, though his earlier fight obviously violates his conditions of parole.
 Knowing he will be sent back to prison, Dean, Roxy, Steph and Jimmy see him off; Dean promising that he is welcome back when he returns.
 Inside the police car, Bill asks the officer if he has children as he wells up.
 Bill then begins to smile and laugh, remaining optimistic about his eventual return this time.